msr8/discordcatbot/README.md

 # Commands

 `/help` : Shows all the bot's commands
 `/about` : Shows some information about itself

-`/cat` : Sends you a picture/video of a cat
+`/cat` : Sends you an image of a cat
 `/fact` : Tells a fun fact about cats
 `/invite` : Sends a link to add the bot to your server

 <br>